 Just like many screenwriters leave the visual work up to directors and producers, many comics and graphic novel writers focus on the text.
 In fact, it’s also akin to how many picture book writers work with illustrators.
 Plus, writers from various genres have taken to writing comics, such as the aforementioned Ewing as well as Roxanne Gay, Ta-Nahesi Coates, Yona Harvey, and Nnedi Okorafor writing Black Panther and World of Wakanda stories.

-Our curriculum features courses that can improve your knowledge of what makes an engaging comic book script or graphic narrative.
+For confident writers, our curriculum features courses that can improve your knowledge of what makes an engaging comic book script or graphic narrative.
 This includes classes taught by our faculty as well as guests, such as The New York Times bestselling novelist/illustrator Marika McCoola and her course on graphic novel scripts and comics instructor Sophie Goldstein and her course on worldbuilding.

-If you do have an interest in illustrating your own work but need some help with your art, we’ve got you covered.
+If you do have an interest in illustrating your own work but need some help with your comic art, we’ve got you covered.
 With a curriculum that teaches you the craft of comics and graphic narratives, you’ll have a better sense of when you might want to use a page panel versus a two-page spread and more.
 Not to mention, our award-winning faculty can offer a few pointers as you improve your illustration skills.

 What if I know how to draw, but I can’t write?